tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 To reiterate, the file has not yet been added to a commit, but it's about to be.

-Step 4: Create a commit
+4. Create a commit
    It's time to create your first commit!

 Run the command git commit -m "Your message about the commit"